dstndstn/astrometry.net/doc/readme.rst

 Getting Index Files
 ===================

-Get pre-cooked index files from: <http://broiler.astrometry.net/~dstn/4000>_ (these are built from the 2MASS catalog).
+Get pre-cooked index files from: <http://broiler.astrometry.net/~dstn/4200>_ (these are built from the 2MASS catalog).

 Or, for wide-angle images, <http://broiler.astrometry.net/~dstn/4100>_ (these are built from the Tycho-2 catalog).

+We used to have the "4000-series" files:
+(http://broiler.astrometry.net/~dstn/4000), but these suffer from a bug where parts of the sky do are not covered by the reference catalog.

 Each index file is designed to solve images within a narrow range of scales.
 The index files designed to solve small (angular size) images